H.R. 1665: DIGITAL Applications Act

 Leases, rights-of-way, and easements are included

-The bill applies to a range of land-use approvals, including easements, rights-of-way, leases, licenses, and similar authorizations for communications use.
+The bill applies to a range of land-use approvals — easements, rights-of-way, leases, licenses, and similar authorizations for communications use.

 Who benefits from H.R.
 1665?

-Broadband and wireless applicants navigating federal land rules
+Broadband and wireless builders working across federal land

-If you need permission to build or modify communications equipment on public land or national forest land, you'd get a defined online filing path instead of relying on older, agency-specific processes.
+If you need permission to build or modify communications equipment on public land or national forest land, you'd get a defined online filing path instead of older, agency-specific paper processes.

 Rural communities waiting on projects that cross federal land

-When a broadband route or tower site touches public lands or National Forest System land, a simpler permit intake process could reduce one source of delay before service reaches nearby homes and businesses.
+When a broadband route or tower site touches public lands or National Forest System land, a simpler intake step removes one source of delay before service reaches nearby homes and businesses.

-Applicants who do not know which agency site to start with
+Applicants who don't know which agency site to start with

-Instead of hunting across multiple federal websites, you'd be able to start from NTIA's website, which would have to link to both required portals.
+Instead of hunting across multiple federal websites, you'd start from NTIA's site, which would have to link to both required portals.

-Interior and Forest Service staff would be pushed into a standardized digital workflow for receiving and tracking these applications.
+Interior and Forest Service employees would move from scattered paper handling to a standardized digital workflow for receiving and tracking these applications.

 Who is affected by H.R.
 1665?